Weighted average cost of capital

+The WACC structure: It averages the cost of equity and the after-tax cost of debt by their respective weights in the company's capital structure.

 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
 The WACC is commonly referred to as the firm's cost of capital.
 Importantly, it is dictated by the external market and not by management.
 The WACC represents the minimum return that a company must earn on an existing asset base to satisfy its creditors, owners, and other providers of capital, or they will invest elsewhere.

-Companies raise money from a number of sources: common stock, preferred stock and related rights, straight debt, convertible debt, exchangeable debt, employee stock options, pension liabilities, executive stock options, governmental subsidies, and so on.
-Different securities, which represent different sources of finance, are expected to generate different returns.
+Companies raise money from a number of sources: common stock, preferred stock and related rights, debt, convertible debt, and so on.
 The WACC is calculated taking into account the relative weights of each component of the capital structure.
-The more complex the company's capital structure, the more laborious it is to calculate the WACC.

 Companies can use WACC to see if the investment projects available to them are worthwhile to undertake.

 Calculation

-In general, the WACC can be calculated with the following formula:
+In general, the WACC is calculated with the following formula: